 - Work out how much stain you will need.
 2lb of clay is equal to 32 ounces.
 5% of 32 is 1.6 ounces.
 So, you are going to need to add 1.6 ounces of stain to your slip.

 - The best way to add a ceramic stain to clay slip is to make the stain into a paste first.
 So, transfer 1.6 ounces of stain into a clear plastic bag.
-Add a couple of tablespoons of water into the bag.
+Add a couple of tablespoons of water to the bag.
 And, gently massage the bag to mix the stain and water into a paste.

 - Snip the corner off the bottom of the bag and squeeze the colored paste into the slip.